FAQ

 Models that have served as inspiration and building blocks for Mountain House are Acton schools, Montessori principles, Charolette mason, Waldorf principles, as well as home-school co-ops and pod learning environments.

-Our curriculum will be assembled from multiple chosen publishers that focus on educating on Core Foundations and from a Christian worldview.
-Additional Life Skills curriculum will be created from our mentors that have extensive experience in the given skill/trade or area of expertise.
+Our curriculum will be assembled from multiple chosen publishers that focus on educating on Core Foundations and from a traditional worldview.
+Additional Life Skills curriculum has been created from our Educators that have extensive experience in the given skill/trade or area of expertise.

 We are not currently trained or staffed to serve children with serious learning disabilities, special needs, or who needs specialized attention.
 If you feel MHA is a great fit for your family, please inquire and we will personally assess your unique situation.

 Our intended model of education is to give an individualized experience.
-For that goal to be effective, we intentionally plan on keeping our pods small, no more than 15 learners in each. we will be encouraging independent learning, partner learning and collaborative learning as a community group that will span multiple age ranges on a daily basis.
-Challenging those learners that need an extra challenge, and supporting those learners who need the support.
+For that goal to be effective, we intentionally plan on keeping our pods small, no more than 15 students in each. we will be encouraging independent learning, partner learning and collaborative learning as a community group that will span multiple age ranges on a daily basis.
+Challenging those students that need an extra challenge, and supporting those students who need the support.

 We offer year-round programming that covers academics and adventure-based learning.
-Each dedicated Academic session begins in September, ending in June, while our TREK Extension and adventure, science-based learning happens year-round.
+Each dedicated Academic session begins in September, ending in June, while our TREK enrichment and youth development program (and adventure, science-based learning) happens year-round.

 If you’ve got the academics covered, and you want your child to get out and explore, TREK Adventure Memberships are available.
-Participate in any of our year-round TREK programs from TAC Friday’s to our extension program.
-Your child will be enriched with science-based education and all their senses ignited by being immersed in nature.
+Participate in any of our year-round TREK programs from TAC Friday’s or our extension program.
+Students will be enriched with science and outdoor based education where all their senses will be ignited by being immersed in nature.

-ANNUAL Adventure Memberships are available for $125 for one learner, $50 for each additional learner + the cost of each TREK program session.
+ANNUAL Adventure Memberships are available for $125 for one student, $50 for each additional student per Family + the cost of each TREK program session.

 Yes!
 Here at Mountain House, we value flexible options and helping each of our members reach their child’s educational goals.

-We offer part time programming to support home-schooling families, as well as the opportunity to participate in our TREK Adventure program.
-Come in the morning for our Core Foundations, or have your learner learn through hands-on experiences by participating in our afternoon sessions, or send them into nature through any of our TREK programs.
+We offer part time programming to support home-schooling families, as well as the opportunity to participate in our TREK Adventure youth-development program.
+Come in the morning for our Core Foundations, or have your student learn through hands-on experiences by participating in our afternoon sessions, or send them into nature through any of our year-round TREK programs.

 Please inquire if you’re interested in any of our part-time program memberships.